latex3/latex3.github.io/_posts/2020-09-15-TUG-online-talks.md

 tags: [latex2e, latex3, development, conference]
 ---

-# Talks from the online TUG Conference 2020 are now online
+# Talks from the online TUG Conference 2020 are now available on YouTube

 The first TUG online conference in July was quite a success with many interesting talks on many subjects of TeX usage and related topics.